Toxantron/CGbR/README.md

 | 8 + n*9  | Price |

 ### JSON DataContract Serializer
 Another serializer is the JSON serializer.
-It is not build from scratch but rather builds on the popular [JSON .Net](http://www.newtonsoft.com/json) from Newtonsoft.
+It is not build from scratch but rather builds on the popular [Json.NET](http://www.newtonsoft.com/json) from Newtonsoft.
 It uses the internal JsonWriter and JsonReader classes to write the string.It just replaces the reflection serializer classes with generated serialize and deserialize methods.